6 Reasons The Boys' Karl Urban Should Play The MCU's Wolverine

 Leave a Comment

 Right now, we have a Wolverine void in the MCU.
 With the acquisition of 20th Century Fox by Disney, suddenly Marvel finds itself with the rights to both the X-Men and Wolverine.
 So, it’s only inevitable that this void will eventually be filled by whomever Marvel decides to cast.
 In my mind though, the only choice is The Boys’ Karl Urban.
-Here’s some reasons why he should be the one to succeed Hugh Jackman as Wolverine:
+Here are some reasons why he should be the one to succeed Hugh Jackman as Wolverine as Marvel moves forward.

 If there’s one thing an actor has to excel at when playing Wolverine, it’s convincing an audience to love an anti-social jerk.
 That’s a tough sell, but it’s something Hugh Jackman figured out how to do increasingly well as he played the character.